 A series of simulations were required to estimate the emissions from the Raptor engine.
 The PERCORP analysis model1 was used to estimate the O/F mixture ratio variations that exist within the Raptor thrust chamber.
 The VIPER parabolized Navier-Stokes model2 was used to kinetically expand the thrust chamber exhaust to the nozzle exit plane.
 The VIPER results were used to assess the validity of the PERCORP solution, correlating engine thrust, mass flow rate and specific impulse (ISP) to test results.
 PERCORP input parameters were adjusted until there was good agreement between the VIPER performance predictions and the test results.
 The SPF code3 was used to predict the flow structure of the free exhaust plume and the entrainment of ambient air.
 VIPER solution was used as the starting condition for the SPF.
 Though the SPF code can handle detailed chemical kinetics within the plume evolving flow field, the strong barrel shock downstream of the nozzle exit produces numerical convergence problems with the version of SPF used.
 The present SPF simulations were performed without chemical kinetics.
-The results were used as inputs for one-dimensional kinetic modelling of the plume flow field.
+The results were air entrainment and gas temperature profiles.
+The SPF and VIPER results were used as inputs for one-dimensional kinetic modelling of the plume flow field.
 The kinetic model in the TDK code4 was used to model chemical reactions within the evolving plume flow field.

-TDK modelling of the plume flow field included chemical mechanism that address a) the oxidation of CO to CO_2 , b) the complex oxidation of hydrocarbons to H_2O and CO_2 , and c) the thermal generation of NOx in a mixture of air and combustion products.
+TDK modelling of the plume flow field included chemical mechanism that address a) the oxidation of CO to CO2, b) the complex oxidation of hydrocarbons to H2O and CO2, and c) the thermal generation of NOx in a mixture of air and combustion products.
 Table 2 includes the chemical reactions and rates used in the TDK simulation.